orientechnologies/orientdb-docs/Graph-Batch-Insert.md

 In some circumstances, the batch graph creation can be made faster.

-Taking into consideration that RIDs are assigned sequentially for clusters, that edges and vertices are just ODocuments and that `out_*` and `in_*` properties for vertices can be manually manipulated at document level, in some circumstances (based on your specific domain structure) you can write a custom piece of code that "predicts" RIDs that will be assigned to edge and vertex documents and do the edge creation as a single write operation.
+Taking into consideration that RIDs are assigned sequentially for clusters, that edges and vertices are just ODocuments and that `out_*` and `in_*` properties for vertices can be manually manipulated at document level, in some circumstances (based on your specific domain structure) you can write a custom piece of code that "predicts" RIDs that will be assigned to edge and vertex documents, and do the edge creation as a single write operation.

-Here is a simple example:
+Below a simple example.

-Consider that you have to create a graph like following:
+Suppose that you have to create a graph like the following:

 ```
 Vertex1 -Edge1-> Vertex2 -Edge2-> Vertex3
 ```

-Vertex class is `VertexClass` and edge class is `EdgeClass`
+Vertex class is `VertexClass` and edge class is `EdgeClass`.

 Let's suppose that vertices will be inserted in cluster `9 (cluster vertexclass)` and that edges will be inserted in cluster `10 (cluster edgeclass)`.
-Let's also consider that both clusters are empty and newly created.
+Let's also suppose that both clusters are empty and newly created.

-If you insert all the vertices in the given order, you will be sure that
+If you insert all the vertices in the given order, you will be sure that:

 - Vertex1 will have @RID = #9:0
 - Vertex2 will have @RID = #9:1
 - Vertex3 will have @RID = #9:2

-If you insert all the edges in the given order, you will be sure that
+If you insert all the edges in the given order, you will be sure that:

 - Edge1 will have @RID = #10:0
 - Edge2 will have @RID = #10:1